apiel/zicBox/NOTE.md

 - TODO in menu could use knob or a button to navigate between multiple options...

-- TODO boot screen (not splash) while config load.
+- TODO boot screen (not splash) while config load. (is it even necessary??)

 - TODO might need to have build with arm for zero2w but also for rpi4, not necerssarly the same ...
 - rething build / folder